shreyanarayane/Resume-Retrieval-System/README.md

 ## Approach

+1. Load the company candidate file and job description.
+2. Filter clearly inactive or unavailable candidates using Redrob signals.
+3. Apply a fast role-specific prefilter using lexical similarity.
-1. Normalize company candidate profiles into one `profile_text` per candidate.
+4. Normalize each candidate into one rich `profile_text`.
-2. Convert nested skills into structured skill evidence using proficiency, duration, and endorsements.
+5. Convert nested skills into a `structured_score`.
-3. Convert Redrob behavioral signals into an `activity_score`.
+6. Convert Redrob behavioral signals into an `activity_score`.
-4. Embed candidate profiles locally with SentenceTransformers.
-5. Cache candidate embeddings under `data/processed/`.
+7. Generate local SentenceTransformer embeddings.
-6. Retrieve the top candidate pool with FAISS.
+8. Retrieve the strongest candidate pool using FAISS.
-7. Rank deterministically using semantic fit, structured skill strength, and Redrob activity.
+9. Rank candidates using semantic fit, skill strength, Redrob activity, and JD-specific evidence.
-8. Export exactly 100 rows in the required submission format.
+10. Export exactly 100 rows in the required CSV format.

 ## Setup